Brian Mawhinney: Early life

-Mawhinney was born on 26 July 1940 in Belfast, son of Frederick Stanley Arnot Mawhinney and Coralie Jean (née Wilkinson).
-He was educated at the Royal Belfast Academical Institution.
-He studied physics at Queen's University Belfast, gaining an upper second class degree in 1963 and obtained a PhD in radiation physics at the Royal Free Hospital in London in 1969 with thesis title Studies on the effects of radiation on mammalian bone grown in vitro.
+Mawhinney was born on 26 July 1940 in Belfast, son of Frederick Stanley Arnot Mawhinney and Coralie Anita Jean (née Wilkinson).
+His family was heavily involved with an Open Brethren church.
+He was educated at the Royal Belfast Academical Institution, and studied physics at Queen's University Belfast, gaining an upper second class degree in 1963.

+He then began studying for a doctorate from the Royal Free Hospital School of Medicine in London.
+In 1963, he briefly moved to the United States for his education, settling in Ann Arbor, Michigan but travelling throughout the country, engaging with politics and becoming more involved with Christian evangelism, participating in missions led by Billy Graham.
+It was also during this time that he met his wife, Betty Oja, whom he married in 1964.
+He obtained his PhD in 1969, with thesis title Studies on the effects of radiation on mammalian bone grown in vitro.
 He worked as assistant professor of radiation research at the University of Iowa from 1968 to 1970 and then returned to the Royal Free Hospital School of Medicine as a lecturer from 1970 to 1984.

 Political career

-Mawhinney contested Stockton-on-Tees in October 1974 but lost to Labour incumbent, Bill Rodgers.
-Mawhinney served as Member of Parliament for Peterborough from 1979 to 1997 and Member of Parliament for North West Cambridgeshire from 1997 to 2005.
-Mawhinney campaigned prolifically against pornography.
-In 1979 one of his bills was in the Private Members' Bills ballot, which attempted to ban indecent displays outside cinemas, sex shops and strip clubs.
-In early 1980, he called for Keith Joseph to launch an inquiry into a page on the Post Office's Prestel viewdata service, called "A Buyer's Guide to Dirty Books".
+Mawhinney joined the Conservative Party shortly after his return to England.
+He contested Stockton-on-Tees in October 1974 but lost to Labour incumbent, Bill Rodgers.
+He was elected Member of Parliament for Peterborough in the 1979 election, serving until 1997.
+He was then MP for North West Cambridgeshire from 1997 to 2005.

+Mawhinney was a social conservative who opposed abortion and Sunday trading.
+He also campaigned prolifically against pornography: he introduced a private member's bill in 1979 to ban indecent images and posters outside cinemas, sex shops and strip clubs, and in early 1980, he called for Keith Joseph to launch an inquiry into a page on the Post Office's Prestel viewdata service, called "A Buyer's Guide to Dirty Books".